 Ensure that your cat does not have any kind of intestinal blockage.
 This can be tricky to do without seeing a vet, however.
 If your cat has recently played with wool or string, they may have inadvertently swallowed some.
 As always, see a vet if they do not eat for more than a day.

 Cats going off their food is simultaneously unusual, but common.
-As such picky and fussy animals, they often change their minds about what they like.
+Such picky and fussy animals often change their minds about what they like.
 This can be problematic in itself, as chopping and changing a cat’s diet causes stomach trouble.

 If your cat will not eat for over 24 hours, see a vet.
 Cats have very small bodies, and thus limited food reserves.
 You should also seek professional advice before changing a pet’s diet.